The world of IT security can confuse all the different web vulnerabilities, exploits, and newly emerging trends.

 The Most Important Web Vulnerabilities

-As it usually is not your job to fix the vulnerabilities, we don’t just want to give you a list of critical vulnerabilities (…you can google that) — we want you to understand the impact web vulnerabilities can have on your business (even if you’re not a tech person).
-According to the Common Vulnerability Scoring System (CVSS), we will also rate each vulnerability based on the probability that the vulnerability is exploited and its impact on the application (meaning how much the hacker can do) the overall risk of exploitation.
-Plus, we will give you a link to our knowledge base, where you can get further technical information on each vulnerability.
-So let’s get straight to it!
+As it usually is not your job to fix the vulnerabilities, we don’t just want to give you a list of common types of critical vulnerabilities (Google has you covered there) we want you to understand the impact common web application vulnerabilities can have on your business (even if you’re not a tech person).

-Through an SQL Injection, hackers could, for example, steal credit card information from an online shop, which can then be shared with everybody.
-As a result, users lose trust in your company, which can harm your business since this would lead to fewer users on your application.
+Through SQL Injection, hackers could, for example, steal credit card information or user credentials from an online shop, which can then be shared with everybody.
+As a result, users lose trust in your company, which can harm your business, leading to fewer users using your vulnerable application.

 SQL Injections can be prevented by masking all forms on a website and validating any input that users can enter on a web application.
-To find out more about SQL Injections and how to fix them, have a look at our wiki or check out the topic in our webinar series.
+To learn more about SQL Injections and how to fix them, look at this post or check out the topic in our webinar series.

-A file inclusion allows the attacker to include arbitrary files into a web application, enabling the attacker to expose sensitive files.
-In an extreme form, the attacker may execute malicious code on the webserver and take over the entire system.
+The attacker may execute malicious code on the web server and take over the entire system in an extreme form.
 Again, taking over your entire system can impact every part of your application and drastically reduce your customer trust.

 Cross-Site Scripting (XSS)

-This security breach is possible if user code is not sufficiently validated and encoded, so similar to injection attacks, this can be prevented through validation and supervision of any user input.
-How this is technically executed can be seen in our wiki.
+This security breach is possible if the user code is not sufficiently validated and encoded.
+Like injection attacks, this can be prevented through the validation and supervision of any user input.
+How this is technically executed can be seen in this Cross-Site scripting (XSS) post.